Argan Oil: A Moroccan Must For Hair Loss!

 Common Questions

 Argan oil isn’t cheap – at least, not as cheap as coconut or castor oil.
-This is because it’s still gaining in popularity and is somewhat harder to obtain the good-quality stuff.
-Plus, because it’s sourced almost entirely from Morocco, production and transport costs mean a higher price for the consumer.
+Because it’s sourced almost entirely from Morocco, production and transport costs mean a higher price for the consumer.
 FYI: It isn’t worth buying this oil at a knock-off rate.
 Be prepared to pay a bit more, so you get a pure product.

 You don’t have to, no. You can rub it directly onto your scalp nightly – but I recommend using it with a carrier for an argan hair mask (see above recipes) once or twice a week for maximum nourishment.